3RFUNn/Artificial-Intelligence-Course/README.md

 # Artificial Intelligence Course
  Coding Homework for Artificial Intelligence course.
-Done by Python.
+Done by Python and Jupyter notebook.